-In ancient times, Tuscany was known as Etruria and Roselle (Rusellae) was the most important town of all.
-Located 8km north of Grosseto, it became a Roman colony at the end of the third century BC and was abandoned in the Middle Ages when its population moved to Grosseto.
-What can we see today?
-A city wall built by the Etruscans between the seventh and sixth centuries BCE with a perimeter of over 3 km and with average height of about 7 m.
-You can also see the remains of the Roman city, including the forum, the cardus maximus, the imperial basilica and several aristocratic villas.
-On one of the hills, you can spot a small amphitheatre and thermal baths.
-More info, openings and ticket here (in Italian): Roselle
+Tuscany was known as Etruria in ancient times, and Roselle (Rusellae), located 8 km north of Grosseto, was the region’s most flourishing town.
+This Etruscan center became a Roman colony at the end of the 3rd century B.C.E. and was later abandoned when its population moved to Grosseto in the Middle Ages.
+What’s left today?
+You’ll find an Etruscan city wall built between the 7th and 6th century B.C.E. vaunting a perimeter over 3 km long and about 7 m high.
+You’ll also find remains of the Roman city, including the forum, the cardus maximus, the imperial basilica and several aristocratic villas, not to mention a small amphitheater and thermal baths perched on a hill.

-Vetulonia is one of the most important Etruscan cities in Italy and was discovered in the 1800s during archaeological researches conducted by Isidoro Falchi.
-This Etruscan centre arose in that area thanks to mining natural resources and became very powerful in the seventh century BCE.
-In the following century, it built a fortified wall around it to protect the town from foreign and external attack.
-The decline of the city began in second half of the first century AD.
-Today, during the visit you can spot the Tomb of Belvedere, a crypt located at a panoramic point that dates to the seventh century BCE, the tomb of the Little Devil, which measures 80 meters in size, and the tomb of the golden Fubula (in Italian: Fubula d’oro).
-You can also view the remains of several Etruscan-Roman homes and the fortified wall of the ancient town mentioned above.
-Official website (in Italian).
+Vetulonia is one of Italy’s most important Etruscan cities; the site was first discovered in the 19th century during archaeological digs conducted by Isidoro Falchi.
+The settlement emerged and flourished thanks to the mining of the area’s natural resources, a center that gained power in the 7th century B.C.E.
+In the following century, a fortified wall was built around the city to protect it from foreign attacks.
+The city’s decline dates to the second half of the 1st century A.D.
+Today you’ll find the Tomb of Belvedere, a crypt located in a panoramic spot (from the 7th century B.C.E.), the Tomb of the Little Devil, which measures about 80 m in size, and the Tomb of the Golden Fubula.
+You’ll also find the remains of several Etrusco-Roman homes and the town’s fortified wall.

-Fiesole is located just few kilometres from Florence, and the views alone over the city warrant a visit!
-But if you want more, Fiesole has many treasures for you.
-The Etruscans probably founded Fiesole in the 9th-8th century BCE and many Etruscan archaeological finds have been excavated here.
-It subsequently became a typical Roman town and slowly lost its prestige, obscured by dominating Florence.
-A number of important historical and archaeological sites can be found in the historical centre, such as the central Piazza Mino da Fiesole, built on a pre-existing Roman forum, the cathedral, S. Maria Primerana church, Seminary, Bishop’s See and the Town Hall.
-A short walk from the square you can find a vast archaeological site with the remains of a Roman theatre, an Etruscan-Roman temple, Roman baths and the Archaeological Museum, as well as the walls.
-You can read more here: “Things to do and see in Fiesole”
+Fiesole is located just a few kilometers from Florence; the views alone make this hilltop town worth visiting!
+Fiesole is home to a number of spectacular treasures found during archeological digs.
+The Etruscans probably founded the city between the 9th and 8th century B.C.E., though it later became a typical Roman town and slowly lost its prestige, overshadowed by Florentine power.
+You’ll find a number of historical and archaeological sites in the town center, such as the central piazza Mino da Fiesole built on a Roman forum, the main cathedral, the Church of Santa Maria Primerana, the seminary, the Bishop’s Place and the Town Hall.
+A short walk from the main square you’ll find a spacious archaeological site vaunting remains of a Roman theatre, an Etrusco-Roman temple, Roman baths and the city’s Archaeological Museum, not to mention the ancient wall still visible in certain spots.
+For more information, check out more things do and see in Fiesole.

-Cortona is one of the oldest hill towns in the Valdichiana, in southern Tuscany.
-It was originally an Umbrian city, conquered and enlarged by the Etruscans and later became a Roman colony.
-The city is enclosed by stone walls dating to Etruscan and Roman times.
-Piazza della Repubblica and Piazza Signorelli were one space until the thirteenth century as well as the site of an ancient Etruscan-Roman forum.
-Public and private medieval buildings, such as the beautiful town hall, frame both squares.
-There are many noteworthy things to see in Cortona, but we recommend MAEC, the Museum of the Etruscan Academy and the City of Cortona.
-This exhibition space, covering over 6500 square feet, is home to some extraordinary masterpieces produced by the Etruscan civilization (like the Tabula Cortonensis, one of the longest Etruscan texts in the world), and finds from the archaeological area surrounding the town.
-This year we also celebrate the tenth birthday of the MAEC!
+Cortona is one of the oldest hilltop towns in the Valdichiana area in southern Tuscany.
+It was founded as an Umbrian city, later conquered and enlarged by the Etruscans before becoming a Roman colony.
+The city is surrounded by stone walls dating to Etruscan and Roman times.
+The now separate piazza della Repubblica and piazza Signorelli were joined until the 13th century, a location that once housed the ancient forum.
+The squares are framed by a number of beautiful public and private medieval buildings (including the striking town hall), but among the town’s gems to visit, archeology lovers shouldn’t miss MAEC, the Etruscan Academy Museum of the City of Cortona.
+This exhibition space, spanning over 6500 sq. feet, is home to an array of extraordinary masterpieces produced by the Etruscan civilization, such as the Tabula Cortonensis, one of the longest Etruscan texts in the world, and finds from the archaeological area surrounding the town.

-In Ansedonia, near Orbetello, on a rocky promontory 114 meters above sea level, in a strategic position between Tuscany and Lazio, in 273 BC the Roman colony of Cosa was created.
-The city was structured as a fortress surrounded by a mighty wall (1500 meters long).
-Along the perimeter of the wall there are eighteen square towers and a round tower to further reinforce the fortification along the sections of greatest vulnerability.
-There are also three doors along the walls.
-The city was built between two hills, between which was placed by the Roman forum for political activity.
-The highest promontory was the Acropolis, dedicated to the worship of the gods.
-The temple of Jupiter, built at the time of the founding of the city and destroyed about a century later, has a considerable number of ornaments in terracotta.
+In 273 B.C.E., the Romans founded the colony of Cosa in Ansedonia (near Orbetello) on a rocky promontory 114 m above the sea, a strategic position between Tuscany and Lazio.
+The city was created as a fortress surrounded by a fortified wall (1500 m long).
+Along the wall’s perimeter, eighteen square towers and a round tower further reinforced the more vulnerable sections, including three main gates.
+Built between two hills, a forum was added between the two areas for the city’s political activity.
+The highest area was dedicated to the acropolis, a place for worshipping the gods; the Temple of Jupiter, built during the city’s foundation and destroyed about a century later, vaunts a considerable selection of terracotta ornaments.